Gen Z Security Champions

 You may have heard about Generation Z (Gen Z) recently in the media.
 This group includes people who were born between 1995 and 2010 and follow the Millennials.
 These young people are now beginning to enter the workforce and will soon make up one-fifth of employees.

-Gen Zs are unique from previous generations in several ways.
+Gen Z Security Champions are unique from previous generations in several ways.

 - They are a large group, larger than Baby Boomers or Millenials.